 - Command – Acts as the captain of the ship or in other commanding positions coordinating the actions of the other crew members.

-There can be also other positions in a ship, like the medical officer or the security officer, but these positions do not have a critical function during space combats.
+There can also be other positions in a ship, like the medical officer or the security officer, but these positions do not have a critical function during space combats.